Skip to main content

 The Praxis AI backend infrastructure that orchestrates Digital Twin interactions.
 Middleware handles authentication, routes requests to AI models, manages RAG searches, executes tools, and maintains conversation state.

-Automatic content monitoring that detects and flags inappropriate user interactions.
+Automatic content monitoring that screens user messages and flags inappropriate interactions before they reach the AI model.
 When enabled, moderation alerts are sent to designated administrators when violations occur.
+For reviewing and triaging flagged activity after the fact, see Praxis Shield.

 N